Rathishravi46/Linux-IPC-Message-Queues/README.md

 ![Alt text](<imgs/Screenshot at 2025-11-20 07-01-17.png>)

 # RESULT:
-The programs are executed successfully.
+The programs are executed successfully